Ousamma1/Ousamma.Survey/README.md

-# AI-Powered Survey Platform - Digital Dubai
+# AI-Powered Survey Platform -

 A comprehensive survey platform with integrated AI capabilities for survey generation, optimization, and analysis.